 Method 1: Backup VM as a Physical Machine

-This is the first VMware backup strategy to backup VM with AOMEI Backupper Standard.
+This is the first VMware backup strategy to backup Virtual Machine Vmware/Hyper V/Virtualbox with free backup software - AOMEI Backupper Standard.
 With it, you can backup disk to physical computer or other computers via network.
 Also, you can backup virtual machine to external hard drive, such as, USB flash drive, HDD, or SSD.
 The premise is to connect your drive to virtual machine in advance.

 Before backing up VMware virtual machine, please download AOMEI Backupper Standard on your virtual machine and install it.

 Step 1.
 Launch this software, click Backup and Disk Backup.
 Also, you can backup system, partition or personal data of your virtual machine.

 Step 2.
 Click Add Disk to select the disk you want to backup.

 Step 3.
 Select a destination to save the backup image.

 >> To backup to a physical computer or other computers, please click the inverted triangle button and Select a network location, then pitch on Add Network Location and type required info, including IP address, username and password.
 Then, select a shared folder as destination path.